flarn2006/SRB2/README.md

 ## Disclaimer
 Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.

+I (flarn2006) take no responsibility for any damage to your save data or computer.
+In addition, while this version does allow you to use arbitrary mods in multiplayer games, I don't condone doing so in a manner that violates the rules of the server you're playing on.
+If you choose to do so anyway, you take sole responsibility for the consequences of your actions.